Gardener Mortlake: Recycling and Sustainability for a Greener Mortlake

 We have set a firm recycling percentage target: 70% recycling and reuse of all garden and household waste by 2030.
 This target covers green waste, wood, soil and compostables, plus materials diverted to repair and reuse streams.
 The target is ambitious but achievable when collectors, residents, borough policies and local charities work together.
 Our sustainable gardening area strategy focuses on reducing mixed rubbish and increasing separated streams to enable higher recycling rates.

-Recycling bins and pre-sorted garden materials In practical terms, our Mortlake gardening and waste separation follows the boroughs' approach to waste separation: clear streams for food waste, mixed dry recycling, glass, and garden waste.
+A young man with curly brown hair, wearing a striped green apron, grey gardening gloves, and a checkered shirt, is inspecting a small flowering plant in a greenhouse.
+The greenhouse is filled with various lush green plants, including ferns and shrubs, arranged in pots along the background, with natural light filtering through the glass panels.
+The interior features a neat, organized garden setup with the plants thriving in well-maintained soil and containers, indicating ongoing gardening or plant care activities.
+The vibrant greenery reflects a healthy, cultivated outdoor space typical of a professional gardening service environment in Mortlake, suitable for sustainable gardening practices and lawn care.
+The scene emphasizes attention to detail and a connection to natural plant growth, aligned with gardening and landscaping services offered by Gardener Mortlake in the local area.
+In practical terms, our Mortlake gardening and waste separation follows the boroughs' approach to waste separation: clear streams for food waste, mixed dry recycling, glass, and garden waste.
 We support kerbside collection practices used locally and encourage the use of communal food caddies where available.
 As a Gardener in Mortlake we adapt garden clearances to pre-sort material on site — wood to woodchip, green cuttings to composting, soil to reuse or remediation — so less ends up in residual waste.

 Local transfer stations and recycling infrastructure